 Every spring AWC presents a program of speakers who address current, relevant topics.
 Our meetings have focused on the impact of plastic on waterways and wildlife, invasive species, creek restoration, and human feeding of waterfowl.
 The 2020 annual meeting has been postponed due to Covid-19.
-We hope to be back in spring 2021.
+We hope to be back in fall 2021.

 Scoop the Poop!

 Beer & Bites

 In 2012, AWC initiated its only fundraiser featuring a selection of beers, home-made appetizers, and silent auction items.
 Over time, it has grown to a well-attended event with live music and an ever-larger venue--from member's homes to the Midnight Sun Brewery and in 2019 at the Alaska Zoo.
-It, like most all events, has been canceled in 2020 due to Covid-19, but we hope that October 2020 will see its return.
+It will resume when AWC considers it safe for people's health.